loyamarjTZ/TorrexFitness/README.md

 ## Progress Reports

+### 4/26/22 (100% Done)

+* Deleted unnecessary web pages and comments
+* Added CustomerRestController
+* Formatted and refactored source code
+* Added "How to use this App" section
+* Project is ready for submission!

 ### 4/25/22 (95% Done)

 * Received help from Ryan, Corey, and Sang to add Service and Repository JUnit testing